jiveshj/cf_ai_music-taste-agent/README.md

 ```bash
 npm install
 ```
-This should install all dependencies listed in the package.json, including:
+This should install all dependencies listed in the package.json, including cloudflare/agents, cloudflare/ai, and base64-js

-@cloudflare/agents

-@cloudflare/ai

-base64-js

 Versions are locked by the package-lock.json, ensuring that the same versions are installed every time.